In this section:

 On this page:

 Settling someone's estate can be complicated.
 The executor or administrator of the deceased's estate - known as the 'personal representative' - must find out the total value of the estate.
-Inheritance Tax is due on everything above the Inheritance Tax threshold (£325,000 for the tax year 2013-14).
+Inheritance Tax is due on everything above the Inheritance Tax threshold (£325,000 for the tax year 2014 to 2015).
 This can become more complicated when a trust is involved.

-There are three main ways that the deceased's personal representative may have to deal with a trust when working out whether Inheritance Tax is due.
+There are 3 main ways that the deceased's personal representative may have to deal with a trust when working out whether Inheritance Tax is due.

 Some trusts are set up so that the beneficiary has ownership or a legal right to the income or assets in the trust.
 This will affect what's included in the estate of the beneficiary when they die.